 Find a grooming mentor.
 Maybe she’s the stereotypical French girl who masters the art of being effortlessly chic.
 Or your stylish Aunt who wore pearls to the grocery store.
 If she’s just an idea, give her a name.
 “What would Gabriella do?”
 Would Gabriella wear sweatpants to run errands?
 Non!

 Take care of your skin.
 Falling asleep without caring for your skin isn’t low-maintenance, it’s irresponsible.
 Just as we clean our teeth carefully before bed (because we only get one set!), we should also care for the skin we’re in.
 It’s good stewardship!
-Take just a few minutes to remove makeup and apply a nice face cream (coconut oil and olive oil work well and are inexpensive – more frugal natural beauty tips here).
+Take just a few minutes to remove makeup and apply a nice face cream (coconut oil and olive oil work well and are inexpensive – more frugal natural beauty tips here and Bible beauty secrets of ancient women here).